psychdragon/noxira/README.md

 ## 🌐 Overview

-Decentralized Social (DS) is a next-generation social platform built on blockchain technology that puts users first.
+Noxira is a next-generation social platform built on blockchain technology that puts users first.
 Unlike traditional social networks that extract value from user data and attention, DS distributes value to its members through a token economy that rewards contributions and enables access to premium services.

 ### Key Features